 Here you have the 4 basic types of macrame knots you will need to practice to make any macramé piece.

-If you want to gain first-hand knowledge on how to make the basic macrame knots, download the Kool Stories app to become a member of the global macrame community.
+If you want to gain first-hand knowledge on how to make the basic macrame knots, download the Kool Stories knowledge sharing app to become a member of the global macrame community.
 Thousands of learning opportunities await you.

 To help you further, we have collected the best macrame knotting tips from our Kool community macrame crafters.
 Read on to know how they improved their "knotting game".